7 min read

 Another accounting challenge for SaaS businesses is matching commissions to revenue.

 An accounting rule of thumb is that you must match commission payouts with revenue earned.
-That means you document expenses when they occur, not when you make the cash payment.
+That means you document expenses when they occur, not when they make the cash payment.

 Most SaaS businesses follow an accrual-based accounting model which means that revenue is calculated when it's earned, before any money actually changed hands.
 SaaS businesses deliver the service with an understanding and agreement that the client will ultimately pay for it.
 Upon signing the agreement, the SaaS company documents the amount as revenue, even though they haven't received payment.

-The problem is, you're paying commission to employees on money that you haven't yet received.
+The problem is, the client is paying commission to employees on money that they haven't yet received.
 The revenue needed to cover January's commissions isn't received until February.

 This is a risky way of doing business for a few reasons.
-One, you're laying out commission money before you actually receive the revenue attached to it.
+One, they're laying out commission money before they actually receive the revenue attached to it.

-Second, what happens if either the employee leaves the company, or you part ways with the customer?
-You've now paid commission to someone who no longer works for you, or you paid out based on the revenue you'll never see.
+Second, what happens if either the employee leaves the company, or the company part ways with the customer?
+The client has now paid commission to someone who no longer works for them, or they paid out based on the revenue they'll never see.

 The easiest way around this is to pay commissions based on revenue, not on the contracts obtained.
-This will require you to defer the expenses booked, but ultimately, it's a safer way of doing business.
+This will require you to defer the expenses booked, but ultimately, it's a safer way of doing business for your client.

 wrapping-up